NethermindEth/Forta-Agents/Umee-Bots/Stale-Price/README.md

 ## Alerts

 - UMEE-3
-  - Fired when the price of any asset stop been updated in a particular period of time.
+  - Fired when any asset price stops being updated in a particular period.
        - Triggered when `AssetSourceUpdated` event emitted
-       - Check time interval after each block.
+       - Check the latest time price updated after each block.
   - Severity is always set to "Medium."
   - Type is always set to "Suspicious."
   - Metadata contains: